gchamon/r-lambda-mamba-article/README.md

 # r-lambda-mambda-article
-Repository with code supporting the article described in the README
+Repository with code supporting the article.
+The article is still a WIP.